jpailden/jpailden.github.io/index.md

 # Welcome to SIUE Statistical Laboratory Page

-In this page you will find weekly exercises for Fall 2017.
+This page contains the weekly laboratory lessons and exercises for Fall 2017.

 ***
 #### How to download R?